GetDKAN/dkan/docs/components/datastore.rst

 Changing Default Datastore Import Behavior
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Default behavior for linked and uploaded files is controlled through the `Feeds module <http://dgo.to/feeds>`_.
-To access the Feeds administrative interface, enabled the **Feeds Admin UI** module which is included but not enabled by default in DKAN.
+To access the Feeds administrative interface, enable the **Feeds Admin UI** module (which is included but not enabled by default in DKAN).
 Once turned on you can access the Feeds UI at ``/admin/structure/feeds``.
 You should see two Feeds Importers by default:

 .. image:: ../images/datastore-feeds-importers.png